Cauda Equina Syndrome Malpractice Claims

 Plaintiffs can and do win cauda equina syndrome cases as you will see below.
 But they are always a battle.
 Here are the two biggest defenses:

 - 2014, Pennsylvania: $1.9 Million Verdict.
-A 34 year old financial manager presents to the ER with complaints of bank pain and numbness.
+A 34-year-old financial manager presents to the ER with complaints of back pain and numbness.
 A CT scan is ordered by the ER doctor and interpreted by the radiologist as degenerative changes with a possible posterior disc bulge and mild stenosis.
 The man is given pain medicine and discharged home.
-The following day, another radiologist reviews the CT scan and recommends that the man undergo an MRI in due course.
+The following day, another radiologist reviews the CT scan and recommends that the man undergoes an MRI in due course.
 The man, who then obtained an MRI, was diagnosed with cauda equine syndrome and underwent an emergency surgery.
-He subsequently suffered loss of bowel, bladder, and sexual function, as well as reduced function of his legs.
+He subsequently suffered a loss of bowel, bladder, and sexual function, as well as a reduced function of his legs.
 He is left with the permanent need for Lofstrand crutches and self-catheterization.
-He sues the initial hospital, ER physician, and radiologist.
-The hospital was dismissed and the radiologist settled prior to the trial.
+He sues the hospital, ER physician, and radiologist.
+The hospital was dismissed, and the radiologist settled before trial.
 The case proceeds to trial against the ER physician and the second radiologist that recommended the MRI in due course.
-Plaintiff claims that based on his complaints, an MRI should have been initially been ordered to further diagnose his condition, but that when the MRI was finally ordered, he should have been told to return to the hospital immediately.
-Defendants claimed that Plaintiff had a 17 year history of back complaints, stemming from a lacrosse injury, and that the CT scan was the only test required and available at the time.
+Plaintiff claims that based on his complaints, an MRI should have initially been ordered to further diagnose his condition, but that when the MRI was finally ordered, he should have been told to return to the hospital immediately.
+Defendants claimed that the Plaintiff had a 17-year history of back complaints, stemming from a lacrosse injury and that the CT scan was the only test required and available at the time.
 Plaintiff made an economic future loss of between $1.3 million and $1.5 million.
 Defendant claimed this to be overstated.
 A jury in 2014 found the second radiologist was not negligent, but that the ER physician was.
 The Plaintiff was awarded $410,000 for each of the categories of pain and suffering, mental anguish, disfigurement, and the loss of ordinary pleasures of life, with an additional $220,000 for diminished earning capacity.

-- Texas: $1,000,000 Settlement. – Plaintiff undergoes an epidural steroid injection.
-During the procedure, difficulties are encountered in placing the needle in the spinal canal.
+- Texas: $1,000,000 Settlement.
+Plaintiff undergoes an epidural steroid injection.
+During the procedure, the doctor encounters difficulties placing the needle in the spinal canal.
 Immediately upon injection, Plaintiff begins to exhibit signs and symptoms consistent with CES.
 As instructed by his physician, Plaintiff waits 48 critical hours to see how the injection affects him before consulting with the doctor again.
 Plaintiff files suit against the physician and the physician’s employer alleging that CES is a medical emergency that needed to be treated surgically within the first 48 hours.
-He further contends that the doctor failed to warn to him of the signs and symptoms of CES, and that the doctor negligently gave instructions to wait 48 hours prior to consulting a physician concerning neurological changes he might experience as a consequence of his injection.
+He further contends that the doctor failed to warn of the signs and symptoms of CES and that the doctor negligently gave instructions to wait 48 hours before consulting a physician concerning neurological changes he might experience as a consequence of his injection.

-- Illinois: $2,000,000 Settlement. – Subsequent to a normal pre-operative neurological examination, Plaintiff undergoes a minimally invasive L4-L5 transforaminal lumbarbody fusion.
-Post-operatively, the 63 year old male awakes with CES and is unable to move his feet.
+- Illinois: $2,000,000 Settlement. – After a normal pre-operative neurological examination, Plaintiff undergoes a minimally invasive L4-L5 transforaminal lumbar body fusion.
+Post-operatively, the 63-year-old male awakes with CES and is unable to move his feet.
 Plaintiff suffers two drop feet and neurological pain syndrome.
 Plaintiff files suit alleging negligence on behalf of the surgeon and the hospital.
 Plaintiff claims that the defendants failed to properly place the interbody implant, crushing his nerve root at L4-L5, resulting in the CES.
 Defendants deny liability and dispute the nature and extent of the plaintiff’s alleged injuries and damages.
 The parties settle for $2,000,000.

 Many CES cases can be won.
 But, as we said above, you have to fight.
 Our Maryland advocates fight to get our clients and know what it takes to win these case.
-We are based in Maryland but we handle serious injury and death claims in other jurisdictions throughout the country.
-Call us to discuss your case at 800-553-8082 or get a free on-line consultation.More Information
+Call us to discuss your case at 800-553-8082 or get a free online consultation.More Information